 Annie is currently the Lighting & Assistant Tour Manager for Joan Jett & the Blackhearts who just finished up touring with Heart and Cheap Trick.
-In addition to her Tour Managing position, she is guitarist for her all female band Jackknife Stiletto.
+In addition to her Tour Managing position, she is the guitarist for her all-female band Jackknife Stiletto.

 Can you tell me about your experience as a musician and your current position?